Uncategorized

 How to Build Phonological Awareness Skills in Your School

 Learn about phonological awareness, the ability to hear and manipulate units of sound within words.
-Then, discover strategies to share with teachers as they help students in your schools develop phonological awareness skills—with ten free rhyming books for read-aloud experiences at school and at home!
-What Is Phonological Awareness and
+Then discover strategies to help students develop phonological awareness skills—with 10 free rhyming books for read-aloud experiences at school and at home!
+What Is Phonological Awareness and Why Is It Important?
+Phonological awareness skills help

 Read More